DiedrichsenLab/cerebellar_atlases/README.md

 # Cerebellar Atlases
 The cerebellar atlases are a collection of anatomical and functional atlases of the human cerebellum, both of parcellations and continuous maps.
 The collection is maintained as a [Github repository](https://github.com/diedrichsenlab/cerebellar_atlases).

+## Template spaces
+We are providing the atlas and data maps in three template spaces.
+All three templates are provided in the `tpl-` directory in a cerebellar-only version.
+* MNI152NLin6AsymC: The non-linear asymmetric MNI template used for example in FSL (short MNI)
+* MNI152NLin2009cSymC: The 2000c symmetric MNI template (short MNISym)
+* SUIT: The original cerebellar-only template (Diedrichsen, 2005)

+For every template space, we provide the following files:
+* .._T1w: T1-weighted template image
+* .._desc-pcereb.nii: Probabilistic mask
+* .._desc-cereb_mask.nii: hard mask
+* .._xfm.nii: Transform files between different atlas spaces
+* ..label-GMc_probseg.nii: Gray matter probability
+* ..label-WMc_probseg.nii: White matter probability

+## Atlases
 For every maps, we provide some the following files:
-* ..._space-MNI.nii: volume file aligned to FNIRT MNI space
+* ..._space-MNI.nii: volume file aligned to MNI152NLin6AsymC
+* ..._space-MNISym.nii: volume file aligned to MNI152NLin2009cSymC
 * ..._space-SUIT.nii: volume file aligned to SUIT space
-* ...tsv: Color and label lookup table for parcellations
+* ...tsv: Color and label lookup table for parcellation
 * ...lut: Color and label lookup table for FSLeyes
 * ....gii: Data projected to surface-based representation of the cerebellum (Diedrichsen & Zotow, 2015).